Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Experimental Approach

+For each test, we randomly select a scenario, and within that scenario we randomly draw one argument for each of the parties, ensuring that the arguments are produced by different Advocate models.
+We then prompt each of the Judge models in turn with a prompt combining the facts, the statement of the central legal issue, and the two Advocate arguments (with the order of these randomised), and an instruction to decide the case as a court in the relevant jurisdiction would.
+Each randomly generated prompt is presented to each of the Judge models in turn, ensuring that all Judge models have received precisely the same stimuli, allowing us to directly compare results across Judge models.
+The template for generating the prompts for the Judge models can be seen in Appendix~\ref{app:judge_template}.

-We test 20 models or model set-ups as Judges, as shown in Table~\ref{tab:persuadability_metrics}.
-We aim to test a range of different Judge models, as those seeking to put LLMs into production as decision-supports or decision-makers must choose from a panoply of available models.
-We ensure variance in model size and reasoning architecture, reflecting existing research showing these are significant in explaining persuadability.
-We trial both closed and open-weights models, as the former typically achieve higher performance on standard benchmarks, while users deploying legal decision tools in practice are likely to prefer the latter for \emph{inter alia} security reasons.
-Each Judge is tested 1200 times: 600 times in both \textit{with arguments} and \textit{without arguments} settings.
-(1200 total tests per judge model, 24,000 tests overall.)
+We test 20 models or model set-ups as Judges, which are listed in Table~\ref{tab:judge_models}.
+Whereas for our Advocate models, we sought to identify a number of models of differing abilities, for our Judge models we aim to test as wide a range as feasible of different models, on the basis that those seeking to put LLMs into production as decision-supports or decision-makers must choose from a panoply of available models.
+Three principal dimensions along which we sought to ensure variation in our sampling of Judge models included model size (we test both smaller and larger models within the same model families), model reasoning (we test analogous reasoning and non-reasoning models, or the same models with higher and lower reasoning settings/budgets), and model openness (we test both frontier closed-weight models, and also open-weight models from multiple providers).
+Varying model size and reasoning architecture reflects findings in the existing literature that these are significant in explaining persuadability.
+Including both closed and open-weights models reflects the fact that the former typically achieve higher performance on standard benchmarks, while users deploying legal decision tools in practice are likely to prefer the latter for \emph{inter alia} security reasons.